demidenm/demidenm/README.md

 ### 👋

 The name is: Michael Demidenko, PhD.
-What I do right now: a NIDA funded Research Fellow at Stanford University, collaborating with Dr. Russell Poldrack.
+I am a Staff Research Scientist at Stanford University, working in the Poldracklab.
 Expertise is within: task fMRI, measurement, neurodevelopment, data management and quantitative researcher.
-Check out my projects.
-If you have any questions, ideas, or collaboration opportunities, don't hesitate to reach out.

 Check out my [personal webpage](https://www.michaeldemidenko.com) for more details.